-Black History Month is in full swing, marking a time to celebrate Black Americans and the contributions they have made to the US.
+Black History Month is nearing an end, but there’s always time to celebrate Black Americans and their contributions to the US.

 Six Square | Austin’s Black Cultural District, Six Square, was the first of its kind in the state of Texas.
 In addition to preserving historic spaces and putting on events and programming, Six Square offers tours of historic east Austin.